How do I receive and place MyOperator calls from my desktop using Webcall?

 ⚡Quick answer -

 Yes — if Webcall is enabled for your account and you have a Fixed DID + Webcall access, you can handle all incoming and outgoing calls directly from your desktop browser.
+The call will ring on your Webcall window instead of your mobile phone, and you can answer, mute, hold, add notes, and dial customers from your system.

 When should I use this guide?